citizennet/docs/app/source/api.md

 ##### `GET` _/reports_

-Get reports based on query parameters , Parameters are recieved in the query string.
+Get reports based on query parameters.
+Parameters are received in the query string.

 ###### Must specify atleast one of :